nestauk/mapping-career-causeways/README.md

 ## Installation

 It is possible to browse and download the [supplementary online data](https://github.com/nestauk/mapping-career-causeways/tree/main/supplementary_online_data) without installing anything on your local machine.
-However, if you'd like to run any of the analysis code, you should follow the steps below.
+If you'd like to run any of the analysis code, you should follow the steps below.

 ### Clone and set up the repo